 Each aspect of the MAP needs to be carefully controlled at each stage.
 For example, the film permeability, water transmission rate and sealing characteristics need to be tested at selection, package converting and product fill stages as the ability to capacitate gas blend may vary.

 Gas sensors are an essential piece of equipment needed in order to accurately monitor and determine the concentrations of the different gases when producing the optimal blend.
 The gas sensors used for MAP need to be capable of real-time gas monitoring and analysis.

 The Guardian and Gascard series of gas sensors from Edinburgh Sensors Guardian and GasCard series of real-time gas monitors excels, developed using nearly 30 years of expertise in gas sensor technologies.
 Both devices offer highly-accurate, high quality online gas sensing capabilities for the detection of CO2, well suited for many MAP requirements.

-If you are interested in MAP, please follow the links bellow to read our blog article about Gas Sensors for the Development of Modified Atmospheric Packaging.
+If you are interested in MAP, please follow the links bellow to read our blog articles about Gas Sensors for the Development of Modified Atmospheric Packaging.